iShares 20+ Year Treasury Bond ETF (TLT) Probability Analysis

 Probability analysis extracts the risk-neutral probability distribution implied by option prices.
 It shows the market-implied likelihood of the underlying reaching various price levels by expiration.

-iShares 20+ Year Treasury Bond ETF (TLT) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $43.18B, listed on NASDAQ, carrying a beta of 2.37 to the broader market.
-The iShares 20+ Year Treasury Bond ETF seeks to track the investment results of an index composed of U. public since 2002-07-30.
+iShares 20+ Year Treasury Bond ETF (TLT) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $42.08B, listed on NASDAQ, carrying a beta of 2.40 to the broader market.
+Providing exposure to long-term government debt, the iShares 20+ Year Treasury Bond ETF aims to replicate the performance of an index. public since 2002-07-30.

 - Spot Price